 A 1949 graduate of Baylor University in Waco, Dr. Porter received his Masters of Arts degree from Texas Technological College in Lubbock (1950).
 After earning his Ph.D. from Iowa State University in Ames, Iowa (1952), he spent a year doing postdoctoral research under the direction of Edwin C. Hamblen, M.D., in the Division of Endocrinology at Duke University School of Medicine.
 In 1953, he joined the University of Texas Southwestern Medical School as an Instructor of Physiology.
 He was promoted to Assistant Professor in 1955, Associate in 1959, and Professor in 1964.

-When the Center for Reproductive Biology Sciences was created by the Board of Regents in September 1970, Dr. Porter became its scientific director.
+Following the establishment of the Center for Reproductive Biology Sciences, Dr. Porter became its scientific director.
 (Later, the Center’s name was change to the Cecil H. and Ida Green Center for Reproductive Biology Sciences.)
 In 1972, he received a joint appointment in the Department of Obstetrics and Gynecology and moved his laboratories to the Department in 1973.
 In 1981, he became the first recipient of the newly created Arthur Grollman Professorship in Neuroendocrinology.

 A leading authority on prolactin and dopaminergic research in the rat brain, he trained 35 research fellows from 16 countries over his 50-year career at UT Southwestern.
 He maintained an NIH continuation grant for more than 30 years and published more than 270 scientific papers.
 His interest in the role of the pituitary gland in controlling dopamine neurons in the brain as it aged led to an NIH MERIT grant to study “Aging and Molecular Neuron Impairment” in 1989.